lukehawkins22/Software_Engineering_and_DevOps/README.md

 Throughout this application, there are a number of different classes, methods and functions used.
 The purpose behind each of these can be located within the code comments in the individual .py files.
 These provide a comprehensive overview of the purpose of each section of code.

-For a detailed overview of the various application flows, refer to the design document within Task 1 of the assignment.